UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 East Carolina Stats and Trends

-- East Carolina has covered the spread on two occasions this year.
+- East Carolina has two wins against the spread in five games this season.

-- The Pirates have covered the spread once this year when underdogs by 10 points or more (in two chances).
+- The Pirates have covered the spread once this season when underdogs by 10 points or more (in two chances).

-- East Carolina's games this year have hit the over two times in five opportunities (40%).
+- East Carolina's games this year have eclipsed the over/under two times in five opportunities (40%).

-- East Carolina is 2-1 against the spread and 3-0 overall in games when it records more than 30.3 points.
+- East Carolina is 2-1 against the spread and 3-0 overall in games when it puts up more than 30.3 points.

-- When East Carolina churns out more than 367.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- When East Carolina amasses over 367.3 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Pirates have turned the ball over seven times this season, two more turnovers than the Knights have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.